East Village Parking Garage

-GF Properties Group, the owners of the Federal Aviation Administration/Central Regional Division offices in downtown Kansas City, MO, called on GBA for help in designing a parking garage for FAA employees.
-The FAA had requested an adjacent parking garage to make employees’ days a little easier.
+GF Properties Group, the owners of the Federal Aviation Administration/Central Regional Division offices in downtown Kansas City, MO, hired GBA to help design a parking garage for FAA employees.

 Located at the intersection of Cherry and Tenth Streets, the garage was one of the first new structures within Kansas City’s East Village Development, a newer mixed-use neighborhood in the northeast section of the downtown loop.
-It was going to help set the tone for the neighborhood, so the garage not only needed to be functional, it had to be attractive, too.
+It was going to help set the tone for the neighborhood, so the garage not only needed to be functional, but it also had to be attractive.

-First, the function: The parking garage accommodates approximately 340 cars.
-GBA’s designers utilized a single-helix design, which tends to be easy for users to understand and offers more flat (as opposed to sloped) parking and better visibility, for safety.
+The function: The parking garage accommodates approximately 340 cars.
+GBA’s designers utilized a single-helix design, which tends to be easy for users to understand and offers flatter (as opposed to sloped) parking and better visibility, for safety.

-Second, the design: It can be challenging to create an attractive parking garage.
-The structure is the length of a city block and needed to be scaled so it didn’t look out of place or overwhelm the surrounding area.
+The design: It can be challenging to create an attractive parking garage.
+The structure was the length of a city block and needed to be scaled so it didn’t look out of place or overwhelm the surrounding area.
 GBA architects found a happy medium by combining walkable scale and downtown scale in the design.

 Other design elements: